 The bill amends existing laws regarding the creation and governance of public facilities districts in Washington State.
-It introduces provisions allowing for the establishment of a public facilities district until December 31, 2060, through an agreement between a town or city and the county, specifically in counties with populations under 50,000 located along the eastern crest of the Cascade mountains.
-The bill also clarifies that the district's boundaries will include the towns or cities involved in the agreement and any selected school districts, while excluding those not part of the agreement.
-Additionally, it modifies the governance structure of these districts, specifying that the board of directors can consist of five, seven, or nine members, depending on the population dynamics of the largest city in the county.
+It introduces provisions allowing for the establishment of a public facilities district by agreement between a town or city and the county, specifically in counties with populations under 50,000 located along the eastern crest of the Cascade mountains, until December 31, 2060.
+The bill also clarifies that the boundaries of such districts will include the towns or cities involved in the agreement and relevant school districts, while excluding those not participating.
+Additionally, it modifies the governance structure of public facilities districts, specifying that the board of directors can consist of five, seven, or nine members depending on the population dynamics of the largest city in the county.

 Statutes affected: